icgc-argo/argo-docs/docs/managing-program-access.md

 **Program Administrators** are granted the ability to manage users, and therefore data access, to a program.
 Program Administrators can:

-- view the program profile information
+- View the program profile information
-- add and remove program users
+- Add and remove program users
-- view the program dashboard
+- View the program dashboard
-- upload and download program data
+- Upload and download program data

 **Data Submitters** are granted permissions that allow for the management of a program's data.
 Data Submitters can:

-- view the program dashboard
+- View the program dashboard
-- upload and download program data
+- Upload and download program data

 **Collaborators** are granted limited view access to a program's data.
 Collaborators can:

-- view the program dashboard
+- View the program dashboard
-- download program data
+- Download program data

 ## Adding Users